FRANkiller13/PHP-mini-forum/readme.md

 ⚫ Added Admins can close the post replies on any post
 ⚫ Added &lt;hide&gt; Content &lt;/hide&gt; on posts and the users must reply to unhide the content
 ⚫ Added Dark & Light mode
-⚫ Added Added New font
+⚫ Added New font
+⚫ Added Name Color's on each roles

 🔊 Join my Discord server: https://discord.gg/Pfxn82sgcw
 🌐 My Website: https://Fran.restream.gr/